stumburs/cpp-brainfuck-interpreter/README.md

 ## Known issues
 - Adding line breaks, breaks the interpreter, how ironic
+- Pressing Run while using Code Runner interpreter works only every other time.

 ## Want to fix bugs or improve this interpreter?
 If you would like to add a feature yourself, perform a pull request and add your changes.
 I will review them